2019 Hong Kong extradition bill

 The introduction of the bill caused widespread criticism domestically and abroad from the legal profession, journalist organisations, business groups, and foreign governments fearing the erosion of Hong Kong's legal system and its built-in safeguards, as well as damage to Hong Kong's business climate.
 Largely, this fear is attributed to China's newfound ability through this bill to arrest voices of political dissent in Hong Kong.
-There have been multiple protests against the bill in Hong Kong and other cities abroad.
+There have been enormous city-wide protests against the bill in Hong Kong and other cities abroad.
 On 9 June, protesters estimated to number from hundreds of thousands to more than a million marched in the streets and called for Chief Executive Carrie Lam to step down.
 On 15 June, Lam announced she would 'suspend' the proposed bill.
 Ongoing protests called for a complete withdrawal of the bill and subsequently the implementation of universal suffrage, which is promised in the Basic Law.
 On 4 September, after 13 weeks of protests, Lam officially promised to withdraw the bill upon the resumption of the legislative session from its summer recess.
 On 23 October, Secretary for Security John Lee announced the government's formal withdrawal of the bill.